 - If there’s a cached value for each obsevable in the cache for this index, emit the combined values to the observer

-- Only after all source observables complete, send the complete notification to the observer.
+- As long as one of the source observables complete, and no more cached pairs to emit, send the complete notification to the observer, zip complete.

 - If any of the source observables throws an error, send the error notification to the observer.